LoserfruitSimp/spiider34/README.md

 ### Easy sourse switching

-On the spiider34 home page which can be found by clicking the home icon in the viewer or navigating to the base url there is an easy to use drop down box labled "Toggle Sourse" which automaticly switches the search output and autocomplete to the sourse of your choosing.
-Supported sourses can be found [here](#sourses).
+On the spiider34 home page which can be found by clicking the home icon in the viewer or navigating to the base url there is an easy to use drop down box labeled "Toggle Source" which automatically switches the search output and autocomplete to the source of your choosing.
+Supported sources can be found [here](#sources).

 ### Easy quality switching

-On the spiider34 home page which can be found by clicking the home icon in the viewer or navigating to the base url there is an easy to use drop down box labled "Toggle Quality" which automaticly switches the search output to either Full quality or Sample quality.
+On the spiider34 home page which can be found by clicking the home icon in the viewer or navigating to the base url there is an easy to use drop down box labeled "Toggle Quality" which automatically switches the search output to either Full quality or Sample quality.

 ### Easy post switching

 After you search for a tag, posts will start to be loaded on the spiider34 viewer.
 This viewer can be navigated using the arrow keys or clicking on the top half of the screen in the direction you want to go.
-The viewer only loads 100 files at once but if a tag(s) exceeds 100 posts, you will automatily be sent to a new page if you are finished with the first.
+The viewer only loads 100 files at once but if a tag(s) exceeds 100 posts, you will automatically be sent to a new page if you are finished with the first.

 ### Video and image support